laracasts/cypress/README.md

 });
 ```

-Should you need to also eager load relationships on the user model or put in a certain model factory state before it's returned from the server, instead pass an object to `cy.login()`, like so:
+Should you need to also eager load relationships on the user model or specifiy a certain model factory state before it's returned from the server, instead pass an object to `cy.login()`, like so:

 ```js
 test('authenticated users can see the dashboard', () => {